Dakrupe Mosque

-Dakrupe Mosque is a mosque built in the Sudanese architectural style in the village of Dakrupe in Savannah Region, Ghana.
-It was named after the neighborhood the mosque is.
-It is close to the Larabanga mosque.
+Dakrupe Mosque was a mosque built in the Sudanese architectural style in the village of Dakrupe in Savannah Region, Ghana.
+It was named after the surrounding neighborhood.
+It was close to the Larabanga mosque.
 The village is located between Bole and Larabanga.

 History

 It is claimed the mosque was built in the 19th century.
+It was torn down in 2010 to make room for a larger modern building.

 Features

-The Dakrupe mosque is similar to the Larabanga mosque but smaller in size.
+The Dakrupe mosque was similar to the Larabanga mosque but smaller in size.